sethherr/fusion/README.md

 Reactor uses the awesome [qmk_firmware](http://github.com/jackhumbert/qmk_firmware) by Jack Humbert.

+## Keycodes/keymap

+You can view the keycodes and their respective symbols at [lib/key_map/key_map.csv](lib/key_map/key_map.csv).

+See something you'd like changed?
+Submit a pull-request.

 ## Demo
 You can play around on the (outdated) [Demo environment](http://rocketcode.nl/fusion/)

 There is a current demo available on Heroku: [fusion-keyboard.herokuapp.com/](http://fusion-keyboard.herokuapp.com)

 ## Quick Start